rahil627/my-programming-stuff/langs/_to-programming-languages.md

 (ordered from basic to general)
 **powershell core** > fish > bash/zsh
   - batch commands, extremely simple scripts (in bash/powershell) for portability
-  - personal basic shell functions (powershell > fish; fish script is now useless)
+  - personal basic shell functions (powershell > fish; *fish script is now completely useless!*)
-  - automation, especially windows automation (powershell)
+  - automation, especially for windows
-  - bigger scripts (powershell or other fav general-purpose lang, scripting or compiled)
+  - bigger scripts (powershell with .net or other fav general-purpose lang, scripting or compiled)
-    - note: powershell is powerful enough to do just about anything, thanks to the dotnet framework **ruby** > python (notable: haxe's hscript)
+    - note: powershell is powerful enough to do just about anything, thanks to the .net framework **ruby** > python (notable: haxe's hscript)
   - great from simple everyday scripting to any size projects
   - simple web apps (back-end), simple apps, scripting (console apps), automation, devops, hacking